 High levels of phenols and salicylates in certain foods seem to negatively affect some children with autism and individuals with sensitive digestive and immune systems.

 Several underlying medical issues, common to autism, can cause or contribute to aggressive behavior.
 When these underlying issues are properly treated, challenging behaviors may decrease or even disappear altogether, significantly improving your child’s outcome and quality of life.

 Symptoms we often associate with autism—such as anxiety, tics, and inattention—can be caused by an imbalance of neurotransmitters in the brain, specifically glutamate and GABA.
 However, reducing the amount of free glutamate in the brain can help alleviate these symptoms.
 In this article, we will outline why it is important to balance glutamate and GABA, symptoms to look for, and interventions that are helpful.

 Common Symptomatology Between Lyme and Autism When speaking with children who are chronically ill, it can be difficult to understand what is causing their symptoms.
 Children, naturally, might not know how to accurately describe their pains or illness.
 When there are multiple symptoms, it can be even more challenging as they grow and change so […]

 Lab testing is important because it helps doctors identify underlying medical issues as well as determine the best course for treatment.
-In this article, we will discuss lab testing: what information it gives us, basic issues to test for, and what to look for in results.
-With lab results in hand, you and your doctor […]
+In this article, we will discuss lab testing: Where to start.
+What information it gives us.
+What to look for in results.
+Tests typically covered by insurance, including: Basic labs.
+Advanced lab testing: genetic […]

 Medical interventions for autism can greatly improve your child’s outcome and quality of life.
 In this article, we will discuss: Why it’s important to consider a medical approach to autism intervention.
 Give a brief overview of underlying medical issues that can cause autism-like behaviors.
 Provide links to resources that will help you successfully begin your […]